m4ttsch/omscs-notes-notes/operating-systems/distributed-file-systems.md

 ## Caching State in a DFS
 Caching state in a DFS involves allowing clients to locally maintain a portion of the state - a file block, for example - and also allows them to perform operations on this cached state: `open`/`read`/`write`,etc.

-Keeping the cached portions of the file consistent with the server’s representation of the file requires cache coherence mechanisms.
+Keeping the cached portions of the file consistent with the server's representation of the file requires cache coherence mechanisms.

 For example, two clients may cache the same portion of file.
 If one client modifies their local portion, and sends the update to the file server, how does the other client become aware of those changes?